Baton Rouge (band): After the dissolution

 Lance Bulen collaborated with Paul Sabu and Dave Spitz, former bassist of White Lion and Black Sabbath, in a quartet called Insomnia (1993–1994) and in 1996 founded the band Puzzlegut, with former member of XYZ Patt Fontain.
 Bulen finally formed the band KingBaby in 2004, where he is the lead vocalist and guitarist.
 He has also worked as touring and session musician with many rock artists during his career after Baton Rouge dissolution.

 Tony Palmucci was a session and touring player for Twisted Sister's vocalist Dee Snider solo projects.

 In 1997, Jack Ponti returned to record production after a few years hiatus with a new Baton Rouge album based on some old demos and recruited Keeling as vocalist for the project.
 Ponti played guitars and keyboards on the album, with the help of bassist Pat Schick, keyboard player Guy Daniel and drummer Camus Celli.
 In September 1997, the German label MTM Music published the album under the title Baton Rouge.
-Two of the tracks included on the album were written in collaboration with Stan Bush and "Love's a Loaded Gun" was a cover of the song composed by Ponti, Vic Pepe and Alice Cooper, which appeared on Cooper’s album Hey Stoopid of 1991.
+Two of the tracks included on the album were written in collaboration with Stan Bush and "Love's a Loaded Gun" was a cover of the song composed by Ponti, Vic Pepe and Alice Cooper, which appeared on Cooper's album Hey Stoopid of 1991.
 The reformed Baton Rouge lasted only for the recording the album.
 In fact, Keeling never considered the group as a reunion of Baton Rouge.

-The original line-up of Baton Rouge reunited in 2009 to perform at the Rocklahoma rock music festival held in Pryor, Oklahoma.
+The original lineup of Baton Rouge reunited in 2009 to perform at the Rocklahoma rock music festival held in Pryor, Oklahoma.
 A permanent reunion of the band never materialized.